 Glymphatic system: in the brain, the glymphatic system is how cerebral spinal fluid flows through the brain tissue.
 One role of this system is to clear toxins and other solutes from the brain where they can later be returned to the blood stream and eliminated from the body.

-There are four pillars of what is considered to be healthy sleep habits.
+There are four pillars that encompass healthy sleep habits.
 These pillars are regularity, continuity, duration, and quality—each of which are equally important.
 If any of these factors are insufficient, then your sleep is insufficient.

 Regularity is in reference to the consistency of your sleep schedule.
 Ultimately, you should aim to fall asleep at the same time every night and wake up and the same time every morning.
 Granted, there is some leeway, but too much variability in your sleep schedule will most certainly be a detriment.

 For example, if your intent is to go to sleep at 10:00 PM and wake up at 6:00 AM, you would not be unhealthy if you fell asleep at 10:15 PM or woke up at 6:15 AM.
 You would, however, be doing yourself a disservice to fall asleep at 1:00 AM and/or wake up after 9:00 AM because you would be significantly off your normal routine.

 When traveling, we call the disruption in regular sleep hours jet lag.
 You would normally notice this phenomenon when traveling over multiple time zones, and it would be less likely to feel significant jet lag if you only traveled across just one time zone.

 Without travel, a significant disruption in regular sleep schedule is sometimes called “social jet lag,” indicating you are experiencing symptoms of tiredness or fatigue due to lack of regularity—however, absent of time zone changes.
 Social jet leg is equally as harmful as classic jet leg, and you should make an effort to avoid it.